-Key Senior Management Male | Singaporean (Malaysian permanent resident) | 59
+Key Senior Management Male | Singaporean (Malaysian permanent resident) | 60

-Encik Zaibidi Bin Mahamod is the Managing Director of WPESB.
+Encik Zaibidi Bin Mahamod is the managing director of WPESB.
 He graduated with a Master Craftman Certificate from Precision Institute Engineering.
-He has 15 years of experience in Research and Development and production with ordinance development and engineering with Singapore Technology Group before joining WPE in 1996 as Assistant Manager responsible for setting up the Pattern Mould Machining Department and was subsequently appointed as Director of WPE on 5 August 2004.
+He has 15 years of experience in research and development and production with ordinance development and engineering with Singapore Technology Group before joining WPESB in 1996 as an assistant manager responsible to set-up Pattern Mould Machining Department and subsequently appointed as director of WPESB on 5 August 2004.